 We have developed multiple technologies with SpeedFusion designed to address specific networking problems.

-In the event of a WAN disconnection, Hot failover will transfer your traffic to another connection while maintaining session persistence.
-That is, if a WAN connection breaks during a videoconference, the videoconference can still continue without having to hang up or call again.
+In the event of a WAN disconnection, Hot Failover will transfer your traffic to another connection while maintaining session persistence.
+This seamless transition means that you won’t experience interruptions in your activities.

 WAN Smoothing utilizes intelligent algorithms to fill in connectivity gaps, trading bandwidth for greater connection resiliency.
 WAN Smoothing minimizes latency and reduces the impact of packet loss.
-This is useful for times when you need connection reliability and responsiveness more than speed.
+For instance, when live broadcasts are jittery due to packet loss, WAN Smoothing sends redundant packets through multiple network channels simultaneously, instantly filling in the gaps in data and eliminating the effects of packet loss.

 WAN Smoothing consumes more bandwidth than Bandwidth Bonding, but increases connection consistency.
 Use it when you need consistent delivery of time-sensitive traffic.